Housing Rehabilitation Programs

 Green Housing Rehabilitation Program:

-The Green Housing Rehabilitation Program provides a maximum of $65,000 in assistance to homeowners in Scottsdale through owner occupied housing rehabilitation activities.
+The Green Housing Rehabilitation Program provides assistance to homeowners in Scottsdale through owner occupied housing rehabilitation activities.
 The Green Housing Rehabilitation is provided through technical assistance as a deferred loan to finance a rehabilitation contract between the applicant and a private contractor.

 Anyone receiving rehabilitation assistance under this program is subject to repayment of the full amount of the loan when they sell, rent, refinance for equity, secure a home equity loan or otherwise convey (transfer the title) of the property within 36 months from completion of the contract.
 After 36 months, the loan is 50% forgiven.
 The remaining 50% is the responsibility of the loan recipient and is due upon transfer of the title.
 Assistance is unavailable to owners of mobile homes and homeowners who use their home to conduct business or as a rental property.

 - Owned and lived in their Scottsdale home for a minimum of 12 months prior to applying

 - Meet the income and title eligibility requirements